ben-at-github/StudyToolDesktopProto/README.md

 # StudyToolDesktopProto
-An alternative to flash cards, Study Tool offers a quick lookup for questions and answers.
+Study Tool is an alternative to flash cards.
+Like flash cards it offers a quick lookup for questions and answers.